andrekubotsu/react-restaurant-search-dio-localiza/README.md

 - react-rating-stars-component

 **I though it was great to:**
 - learn and apply the *react portals concept*: "Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component." definition from reactjs.org
+- integrate with Google Maps API and Places API

 **Observations**
 - @material/react-text-field - is no longer under development (originally used in this project)